 In the second counterfactual, we keep the spread, i.e., the ratio of expected returns on assets to costs of funds, equal to our 2008 estimates.
-The question we ask is therefore: "what would have happened ceteris paribus to systemic risk if the 2008 funding conditions had stayed the same instead of the very loose post 2009 monetary policy?".29
+The question we ask is therefore: "what would have happened ceteris paribus to systemic risk if the 2008 funding conditions had stayed the same instead of the very loose post-2009 monetary policy?".35

-The right panel of Figure 10 shows the benchmark measure of systemic risk (in black) with the counterfactual measure reflecting tighter funding conditions (in red).
-The 2018 benchmark systemic risk measure is considerably larger than that of 2018 counterfactual.
+The right panel of Fig. 10 shows the benchmark measure of systemic risk (in black) with the counterfactual measure reflecting tighter funding conditions (in red).
+The 2018 benchmark systemic risk measure is considerably larger than that of the 2018 counterfactual.
 Without the expansionary monetary policy, financial markets would be more stable, as can be seen by the counterfactual systemic risk measure being consistently below the benchmark case.
-This illustrates the trade-off that monetary policy faces between stimulating the economy (low-interest rate) and financial stability.
-A fall in interest rates gives an incentive for intermediaries to take on more risk, which increases investment but also systemic risk.
+This illustrates monetary policy's trade-off between stimulating the economy (low interest rate) and financial stability.
+A fall in interest rates incentivizes intermediaries to take on more risk, which increases investment but also systemic risk.
 It is important to note that our counterfactual systemic risk measure drops below the sample minimum, which may not be desirable.
-Financial markets need a healthy degree of risk-taking to function normally.
-It is not only possible but likely that financial markets would have been too risk-averse with both tighter regulation and tighter funding conditions.
-It is important to note that we do not believe that the lower values of our measure are always better; rather, values approaching the higher end of the sample indicate that financial stability concerns should be taken seriously.
+Financial markets would have been too risk-averse with both tighter regulation and tighter funding conditions.
+It is important to note that we do not believe that the lower values of our measurements are always better; rather, values approaching the higher end of the sample indicate that financial stability concerns should be taken seriously.
 These results point to the importance of regulating and monitoring high-risk financial intermediaries.
 They also advocate for a degree of complementarity between monetary policy and macroprudential policies.

-29Table A7 report the counterfactual exercises with the highest and lowest level of the right tail parameter $(\phi{R,t})/$ the ratio of expected returns to costs (ζ_t) between 1993 and 2018.
+35 In the online appendix, we report the counterfactual exercises with the highest and lowest level of the right tail parameter ($\phi{R,t}$)/ the ratio of expected returns to costs (ζ_t) between 1993 and 2018.